montezumba/TiviAppDev/README.md

 **WARNING: All these methods are blocking.
 Remember: you are implementing a server and the best practice here is to avoid "heavy" logic.
 However, if you do need perform some blocking operations - use the `Worker` utility to allow parallel execution.**

+### Web Provider

+ In this section we will provide an overview the basic concepts of Provider Development.
+We assume here that you already cloned this repo and you know how to build and run the corresponding demo projects.

 ## Welcome to GitHub Pages